vanilladevelopers/pdfextractor/README.md

 # pdfextractor

-Public repository for Proof of Concept development using the iTextSharp library
+Public repository for Proof of Concept development using the iText library version 5.5.10 fro C#